lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 Straightforward problem to collect a user input on one line with space between the numbers, push all the numbers in a stack and the pull numbers back from the stack and print on the console with a space between each number.

+Exercise 02 - Basic Stack Operations
+-

+This is an exercise about pushing elements into a stack and polling elements out of the stack.
+The lesson learned from this exercise is how to find the smallest element on the stack which will return and optional.